Child hunger is unacceptable in America.

 ~ Ending child hunger will improve the health of America's people while reducing short- and long-term healthcare costs, increase the educational success of our children, and help the nation regain its workforce competitiveness and economic strength.

-Steps to End Childhood Hunger by 2015
+Steps to End Childhood Hunger:

 1. Create economic growth that provides opportunities for all (jobs)